distributed-system-analysis/smallfile/README.md

 Gluster have their own internal caches - in that case you might even need to remount the filesystem or even restart the storage pool/volume.

-Use of --pause in multi-thread tests
+Use of pause option
 ==========

 Normally, smallfile stops the throughput measurement for the test as soon as the first thread finishes processing all its files.
 In some filesystems, the first thread that starts running will be operating at much higher speed (example: NFS writes) and can easily finish before other threads have a chance to get started.
 This immediately invalidates the test.
-To make this less likely, it is possible to insert a per-file delay into each thread with the --pause option so that the other threads have a chance to participate in the test during the measurement interval.
+To make this less likely, it is possible to insert a per-file delay into each thread with the **--pause** option so that the other threads have a chance to participate in the test during the measurement interval.
 It is preferable to run a longer test instead, because in some cases you might otherwise restrict throughput unintentionally.
 But if you know that your throughput upper bound